tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 This rule produces a reduction or a deduction depending on the entropies of the cofactor subterms and the # of times each term is iterated.

-## Normalization

-Normalization is the process of rewriting expressions to reduce the entropy of the expressions.
-A normal form is any category of expressions that exhibits a given property.
-For instance, one normal form has already been presented, the canonical form.

-In the SE system the inference rules form a hierarchy of normal forms that define categories of expressions with less and less entropy.
-In this section we'll define a normal form for each inference rule.

-The SE system has four normal forms...
-- ordered
-	> Given a completely unnormalized expression, repeatedly apply order rule until all subterms are ordered.
-	> easy for humans to identify matching terms
-	> admissible, this form is much easier for a human to grok
-- compacted
-	> Given an ordered expression, repeatedly apply ground rules until as much empty space is removed as possible.
-- linear
-	> Repeatedly apply deiteration rule until no *clones* of any terms remain.
-	> All join points in an expression are identified by T, and all T's in an expression represent join points.
-	> Linear expressions have a single instance of any given term in any branch of an expression.
-- canonical
-	> Expressions that are as simple as possible.
-	> No opportunities to apply exchange remain.

-These forms are very useful because each one defines a category of expressions that are easier to reduce.
-By defining these normal forms we can reduce the problem of minimalizing an expression to the problem of transforming a linear expression to a canonical expression, a much easier problem.

-It will be shown that, for all normal forms, expressions can be transformed from one form to the next in polynomial time.
-Most form transformations are linear, the transform from linear to canonical forms is quadratic.

 ### Join Points